 This five-lecture series on the Olivet Discourse will be recorded sometime in 2021.
 The lectures have been developed, but the Covid crisis has prevented the public delivery of the lectures in a conference setting.

 These lectures will demonstrate that the Olivet Discourse speaks of Christ’s judgment on Israel by means of his judgment-coming against her temple as the old covenant era is dramatically ended (Matt.
 24:4–35).
 They will also show that AD 70 judgment anticipates the Final Judgment at the end of history, serving as a microcosm of that macrocosmic event, which appears in the latter portion of the Discourse (Matt.
 24:36–25:46).

 It is currently being completed by Tolle Lege Press.
 Unfortunately, due to a downsizing at the Press, this large project had been much delayed.
 In May of 2020, however, TLP entered into a publishing relationship with American Vision.
 Then in November 2020 a new typesetting specialist came on board.
 He has an energetic and enthusiasatic commitment to finish this project within the next two or three months.
-Thus, it now looks like we will have it completed and printed by the first quarter of 2021.
+Thus, it now looks like we will have it completed and printed by the first quarter of 2023.
 Please pray that this will be accomplished.
-We do not want Dr. Gentry’s magnum opus to become his posthumous opus.
+We do not want my magnum opus to become my posthumous opus.

 The massive amount of in-depth research necessary for this Revelation Commentary Project could not have been accomplished without God’s blessing.
 And God employed as a means to that end, the raising up a number of donors who provided financial contributions both large and small.
 May God richly bless all of you who have helped!